-On the Reynolda Campus, tuition scholarships, fellowships, and teaching assistantships are available to qualified students.
+On the Reynolda Campus, tuition scholarships, fellowships, teaching assistantships, and research assistantships are available to qualified students.
 On request, individual departments or the dean of the Graduate School will supply information regarding levels of support.
-Teaching assistantships and fellowships include full-tuition scholarships as part of the grant.
-An assistantship includes an educational grant plus compensation for services rendered.
+Assistantships and fellowships include full-tuition scholarships as part of the grant.
+An assistantship includes a tuition scholarship plus compensation for services rendered.
 Assistants work from twelve to fifteen hours per week and carry a normal load of courses.